jlant/waterapputils/README.md

 Python distributions which will come bundled with most, if not all, of the dependencies:

 * [pythonxy](https://code.google.com/p/pythonxy/)
-    * need to install the additional plugin *Basemap* which can be downloaded from the [additional plugins page on the PythonXY website](https://code.google.com/p/pythonxy/wiki/AdditionalPlugins).
+    * need to install *Basemap* which can be downloaded from the [additional plugins page on the PythonXY website](https://code.google.com/p/pythonxy/wiki/AdditionalPlugins).

 * [Anaconda](https://store.continuum.io/cshop/anaconda/)
     * need to install *GDAL (1.11.1)* and *Basemap* which can be installed using [conda](http://conda.pydata.org/docs/intro.html) which comes with from [Anaconda](https://store.continuum.io/cshop/anaconda/).